JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE-project2.-Advanced-Lane-Finding/README_for_portfolio.md

 ## 1. Abstract

-The object of the project is finding lanes at driving car videos
+The purpose of this project is finding lanes at driving car videos

-There are some conditions to pass the project

-1. Have to calibrate camera
+Firstly, I need to calibrate camera because it is distorted

-2. Calculate curvature of lane at each frame

-3. Calculate distance from center at each frame

-4. Make lane class to use before detection information

-5. Draw lines on found lanes and fill color inside of lines

-6. Found lanes are similar to original lanes
+Secondly, I will apply pixel threshold to detect line and crop small area line should exist and warp it

+Thirdly, to detect lines at the image I warped, I will use sliding window algorithm

+Finally, I made a Class Line so that I can detect lines in video more effectively

 ## 2. Related Study